EN

 More about our services

-• Accreditation of a Branch or Representative Office of a Foreign Company
+• Accreditation of a Branch or Representative Office of a Foreign Company in Russia

-• Opening a Settlement Account in a Russian Bank
+• Opening a Settlement Account in a Russian Bank After Company Registration

-• Legal Address
+• Legal Address Requirements for Company Registration in Russia

-• Legal and Accounting Support of Operations
+• Legal and Accounting Support of Business Operations in Russia

 • Civil Code of the Russian Federation (CC RF) – establishes general principles of business activities, forms of legal entities, their creation and management procedures;